Adorable, friendly live animals and soft, cuddly toy animals delight visitors to Alpaca on the Rocks. Photo credit Joann Goble.

 Alpaca on the Rocks offers a fun family holiday experience

 For a truly unique holiday experience, skip the mall Santa and head to Alpaca on the Rocks in December for photos with Santa and Santa behatted alpacas.
-Shop for unique holiday gifts in their farm store (10-4 Saturday and Sundays) featuring beautiful alpaca “fur” trimmed hats, knitted hats, warm antimicrobial alpaca socks, shoulder dragons (knitted scarves with adorable soft stuffed animals), mittens and much more.
+Shop for unique holiday gifts in their farm store (10-4 Saturdays and Sundays) featuring beautiful alpaca “fur” trimmed hats, knitted hats, warm antimicrobial alpaca socks, shoulder dragons (knitted scarves with adorable soft stuffed animals), mittens and much more.

 Posted in: Out & About, Siskiyou County News